imagej/imagej.github.io/_pages/plugins/trackmate/custom-particle-linking-algorithms.md

 The price to pay for this simplicity is that - when tracking - it is not trivial to get the global information.
 For instance, it is easy to query whether a link exists between two spots, but the graph does not see the tracks directly.
 If you need them, you either have to build them from the graph, either have to maintain them locally.
 But more on this below.

-## Particle-linking algorithms in TrackMate.
+## Particle-linking algorithms in TrackMate

 We used the term *tracker* since the beginning of this series, but the correct term for what we will build now is particle linking algorithm.
 Our particles are the visible spots resulting from the detection step, and the links will be the edges of the graph.
 A tracker could be defined as the full application that combines a particle detection algorithm with a particle linking algorithm.